egovernments/DIGIT-OSS/frontend/README.md

 # Dashboard App
-    Contains Dashboard for all modules:
+    Contains Dashboard for all modules

 # MONO UI App
     Contains Citizen & Employee App for the modules like